Chinese Zen Ancestors

 - Practice period fee: $1975.
 This fee is paid after acceptance through application.
 The notice of acceptance to the practice period will be accompanied by information on paying the fee.

 - Non-refundable application fee: $30.
-This fee can be paid by check or by using the ticket table below.
+This fee can be paid by check or by using the Register Online button.

 Furyu Nancy Schroeder (Abiding Abbess, Green Gulch Farm Zen Center)